cardillan/mindcode/doc/syntax/SYNTAX-2-EXPRESSIONS.markdown

 2. When one of the operands to the operation is `null`, the result may also be `null`, if the result of a corresponding operation in Mindustry Logic would be zero.

 > [!NOTE]
-> Please note that the logical operators (`and`, `or`) behave slightly differently than boolean operators (`&&`, `||`) - specifically, they may produce a `null` value (equivalent to `false`) or a non-zero value (equivalent to `true`).
+> Please note that the logical operators (`and`, `or`) behave slightly differently than boolean operators (`&&`, `||`) - specifically, they may produce a `null` value (equivalent to `false`) or any non-zero value (equivalent to `true`).
 >
 > Always use the logical operators, unless you're interested in the numerical value of the expression, e.g. `count += is_active && reactor.heat > 0.5`.
-Using boolean operators where logical would be adequate, for example in if conditions, may result in less optimal mlog code.
+Using boolean operators where logical operators would be adequate, for example in `if` conditions, may result in less optimal mlog code.

 > [!IMPORTANT]
-> Please be aware that in the second case, Mindcode may handle operators differently from Mindustry Logic.
+> Please be aware that regarding `null` handling, Mindcode may handle operators differently from Mindustry Logic.

 The distinction in handling nulls allows Mindcode to omit an instruction when one of the operands has a known value which is idempotent with respect to the operator.
 When Mindcode encounters `a + 0`, for example, it can replace the operation with `a` directly.
 Similarly, `b * 1` can be replaced with `b`.
 (These expressions typically aren't present in your code right away, but they may arise as a result of optimizations Mindcode performs, be it constant propagation, loop unrolling or others.)